Managing Covid-19 Policy

 - Any pupil, staff member, parent or visitor with coronavirus symptoms must not attend nursery and must isolate at home

-- Children will each day stay in class groups (a bubble)
+- Children will stay in class groups (bubbles).

 Children and employees are welcome to attend nursery but must not be displaying any coronavirus symptoms, the most common being a new continuous cough, a high temperature or a loss of taste and smell.